Resource Embedding

 ]

-You can manually define relationships between resources.
+You can manually define relationships by using functions.
 This is useful for database objects that can’t define foreign keys, like Foreign Data Wrappers.

 Assuming there’s a foreign table premieres that we want to relate to films.